PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 If you use additional libraries there may be more work involved.
 This approach has been successfully tested using types from `System.Xml` and `System.Web`.

-## .NET 4.7.1
+## Wrapup
-Early testing indicates that Windows systems with `.NET 4.7.1` installed or Windows 10 Fall Creators Update and higher, will load the binary module without the need to have `netstandard.dll` copied beside the module's assembly.
+In a few steps, we have built a PowerShell binary module using a .NET Standard 2.0 class library that will run in PowerShell Core on multiple operating systems.
+It will also run in Windows PowerShell on Windows systems that have been updated to .NET Framework 4.7.1 as well as the Windows 10 Fall Creators Update which comes with that version pre-installed.
+Furthermore, this binary module can be built on Linux and macOS as well as Windows using the .NET Core 2.0 SDK command-line tools.

 For more information on `.NET Standard`, check out the [documentation][net-std-docs] and the [.NET Standard YouTube channel][net-std-chan].